K-12 Idaho Student Essay Contest

 National Forest Products Week

 To celebrate National Forest Products Week (the 3rd full week in October) the Idaho Forest Products Commission sponsors a statewide essay contest.
-The essay contest encourages students to learn more about Idaho’s forests, build vocabulary and work toward mastering Idaho Core Standards.
+The essay contest encourages students to learn more about Idaho’s forests, build vocabulary and work toward mastering Idaho Content Standards.
 Cash prizes are awarded to winning writers and their classrooms!